Home / India Electronic Signature Compliance Explanation

 Are electronic signatures legal in India?
 What laws primarily regulate electronic signatures?

-Electronic signatures are legal in India, and Indian electronic signatures are primarily regulated by the Information Technology Act, 2000 (“ITA”), the Information Technology (Certifying Authorities) Rules, 2000, the Information Technology (Use of Electronic Records and Digital Signatures) Rules, 2004, and the Electronic Signature or Electronic Authentication Technique and Procedure Rules, 2015 (“ESEATPR”).
+Electronic signatures are legal in India, and Indian electronic signatures are primarily regulated by the Information Technology Act, 2000 (IT Act), the Information Technology (Certifying Authorities) Rules, 2000; the Digital Signature (Final Entity) Rules, 2015, and the Information Technology (Use of Electronic Records and Digital Signatures) Rules, 2004.

-What types of electronic signatures are recognized in India?
+What are the types of electronic signatures recognized in India?
 What are the requirements for each?

 India recognizes two types of electronic signatures, namely electronic signatures and certificate-based digital signatures.